amwebservces/portfolio/README.md

 ---
 ## 🚨 About this repo (please read!)

-You can use this code for your own website, but please with attribution 😊.

 Please note that the design of the website is inspired from "brittanychiang.com", but didn't copied even a single piece of code from brittanyching repo, However, i built the portfolio from scratch with different technolgoies, like `Tailwind CSS` and `Framer Motion` and i added some other functionalities to it, so it might seems the same, but believe me i did a lot of work the code, website and how it works is entirely different!!!!.
 If you have questions about implementation, please refer to the [Next.js DOCS](https://nextjs.org/docs) same thing for Tailwind CSS and Framer Motion check out the Documentation, Or you can simply reach to me directly.